 Inclusive Orientation & Onboarding: What does it mean?

-- Sometimes small changes or accommodations will need to be made to the existing process to make for the most effective orientation.
+- Sometimes small changes or accommodations will need to be made to the existing process for the most effective orientation.
 For example, the employee may need equipment or tools for their role or simply some extra time to get familiar with the workplace.

 Why is it important?